JKBSunshine/PMR_APWorld/docs/setup_en.md

 This is generally found at C:\ProgramData\Archipelago\lib\worlds.

 ## Creating a YAML file

+### Option A: Generate a template YAML using Archipelago and edit it.
-- Option A: Run ArchipelagoLauncher.exe (found in the base Archipelago folder) and click Generate Template Settings to generate a template YAML file.
+Want the typical Archipelago experience?
+Run ArchipelagoLauncher.exe (found in the base Archipelago folder) and click Generate Template Settings to generate a template YAML file.
 It will open the folder of template files which you can then edit to your liking.

-- Option B (recommended): Use the PM Sample.yaml file [here.](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml) You may edit it to your liking.
-It will also tell you what options there are and what is/isn't implemented.
+### Option B: Use the PM Sample.yaml file and edit it to your liking.
+Want a YAML that looks like what you'd get when exporting it from the site?
+Grab the PM Sample.yaml file [here.](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml)
+It has all the settings and shows options for each setting as well as what is/isn't implemented.
+If you want to see the descriptions that you would see on the site, you can check out [options.py,](https://github.com/JKBSunshine/PMR_APWorld/blob/main/options.py) or check out option C...

+### Option C: Use the PMR website to get a setting string
+Want a GUI with buttons, sliders, descriptions, and cute styling?
+Visit [the Paper Mario Randomizer site](https://pm64randomizer.com/) and select your settings.
+When you're ready, go to the top of the page and click the Export button.
+This will update the Settings String field with the settings you've selected.
+Copy that string and put it in your YAML as the value for `pmr_settings_string`.
+It'll look similar to this:
+`pmr_settings_string: (iIvejnSpf0Kdl0rbg2u0a6Om)(gb1f1p1s0Rzm2)(pSaRn1x1(pGktpbwsl))(qh3SiPZgc2ELt7DQFVO)(dd1ca1.5m1kshzw4EFlvyp0b)(xq100r0t0xubpl128)(mc150h10f5b3s0j0a0irn4x16Q)(om2btwcrFPs65796o2dz0x?50!70Y)(cm7p20g20k20o20a20b20w20s20l20x2n2e2y2c5trhdu-1j)g)`

 Note that since some settings are not yet implemented fully, not all of them will result in a successful generation.
-[PM Sample.YAML](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml) can be referred to to see what options are and are not implemented.
+[PM Sample.YAML](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml) can be referred to to see what options are and are not implemented, regardless of how you choose to create your YAML.

 ## Generating a Game
 Follow [the general Archipelago instructions](https://archipelago.gg/tutorial/Archipelago/setup/en#generating-a-game) for generating a game, specifically on your local installation.
 You cannot generate games using the Paper Mario AP World on the website.